Th0ught09/QScores-Archiver/README.md

 This archive does not include any binaries.
 This program is described in the paper:

     R. Wan, V. N. Anh, and K. Asai.
-Transformations for the Compression of FASTQ Quality Scores of Next Generation Sequencing Data.
+"Transformations for the Compression of FASTQ Quality Scores of Next Generation Sequencing Data".
 Bioinformatics, 28(5):623-635, 2012

 which we refer to as "the paper" throughout this document.

+The software also includes implementations of nonparameterised models, Huffman coding, and interpolative coding as separate C++ classes.
+See these papers or books for further details:

+    * I. H. Witten, A. Moffat, and T. C. Bell.
+"Managing Gigabytes", 1999, Second. edition, Morgan Kaufmann.
+    * A. Moffat and L. Stuiver.
+"Binary Interpolative Coding for Effective Index Compression".
+Information Retrieval 3(1): 25-47 (2000).
+    * A. Moffat and A. Turpin, "Compression and Coding Algorithms", 2002, Kluwer Academic Publishers.

 The software has been updated in 2020 for current compilers.

 Requirements